 Zeta potential is effectively a measure of the surface charge of a particle and the ZetaView® uses micro-electrophoresis to calculate it.

-The zeta potential distribution is calculated from the electrophoretic mobility results at the two stationary layers in the sample cell, or from an electrokinetic velocity profile obtained by scanning at all 11 positions throught the sample cell.
+The zeta potential distribution is calculated from the electrophoretic mobility results at the two stationary layers in the sample cell, or from an electrokinetic velocity profile obtained by scanning at all 11 positions throughout the sample cell.

 The zeta-potential is calculated from the Smoluchowski or Henry equation – see the “Theory” tab, above.
-In addition to the particle zeta potential result, the curvature of the a profile delivers information on the polarity and amount of ionic coating on the cell walls.
+In addition to the particle zeta potential result, the curvature of a profile delivers information on the polarity and amount of ionic coating on the cell walls.